10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 Schema.org markup should be validated against the [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/).

-For examples of Schema markup on components, check out the [10up WordPress Component Library](https://10up.github.io/wp-component-library/)
+For examples of Schema markup on components, check out the [WisdmLabs WordPress Component Library](https://WisdmLabs.github.io/wp-component-library/)

 <h2 id="html5-structural-elements" class="anchor-heading">HTML5 Structural Elements {% include Util/top %}</h2>
 HTML5 structural elements allow us to create a more semantic and descriptive codebase and are used in all of our projects.
 Instead of using ```<div>```s for everything, we can use HTML5 elements like ```<header>```, ```<footer>```, and ```<article>```.
 They work the same way, in that they're all block level elements, but improve readability and thus maintainability.